0x100/tinka/README.md

 - JDK 11

 ## Configuring
-Add your sandbox or exchange token in the `application.yaml`, enable or disable a `sandbox` mode:
+Set your sandbox or exchange token in the `application.yaml` config file, enable or disable a `sandbox` mode:

 ```
 tinkoff: